Position: Co-Offensive Coordinator, Wide Receivers

 • Named one of the top-10 recruiters in the nation by ESPN in 2014, one of the top-14 recruiters in the country by NFL.com in 2014 and one of the top-25 recruiters by Rivals.com in 2012 and 2014.

-• Coached First-Team All-ACC and first-team All-America wide receiver Sammy Watkins in 2013.
+• Coached first-team All-ACC and first-team All-America wide receiver Sammy Watkins in 2013.
 He had a school-record 101 receptions for a school-record 1,464 yards and 12 touchdowns.
 He also set or tied school career records for receptions (240), receiving yards (3,391) and receiving touchdowns (27).
-Watkins was No. 4 pick of the 2014 draft.

 • Helped the Tigers to a top-25 ranking and the ACC Atlantic Division title in his first full season as an assistant coach in 2009.